Roblox/rodux/docs/api-reference.md

 end)
 ```

-A [Signal](#Signal) that is fired when the store's state is changed up to once per frame.
+A [Signal](#Signal) that is fired when the store's state is changed at most once per frame.

 !!! warning
 	Multiple actions can be grouped together into one changed event!